AlfredA93/pf-api/TESTING.md

 - **Problem 4**: Contact Us Modal not closing on the 'cancel' or the 'x' buttons, as demonstrated in the [Bootstrap documentation](https://react-bootstrap-v4.netlify.app/components/modal/).
   - ***Fix 4***: Add this section of code found on [this thread](https://github.com/react-bootstrap/react-bootstrap/issues/3480) - `<div onClick={e => e.stopPropagation()}></div>`

+- **Problem 5**:  If you repeatedly click very fast on the like or bookmark icons, 404 errors can occur in the console due to the frontend sending multiple post requests to the API before the first initial post has been processed by the API.
+  - ***Fix 5***: Add a sending logic, similar to Fix #3 but using a ternary phrase instead of a disabled attribute.
+This means that the button doesn't send any more post requests until API has finished processing the first.

 ## Responsiveness <a name="responsive"></a>
 This application is responsive to screens from small (iPhone SE) to large screens (Desktop Screens)